lechnerc77/azd-compatibility-azure-function/README.md

 }
 ```

-As we need to attach the secret to the storage and construct the value of our secret using information from the storage account, we must integrate the existing resources into this `bicep` file.
+As we need to attach the secret to the storage and construct the value of our secret using information from the Storage Account, we must integrate the existing resources.
 To do so we use the `existing` keyword as described in the [official documentation](https://learn.microsoft.com/azure/azure-resource-manager/bicep/existing-resource).

-This new module is then referenced from the `resources.bicep` file with the parameters filled via the output of the corresponding module calls:
+This new module is referenced from the `resources.bicep` file with the parameters filled via the output of the corresponding module calls:

 ```bicep
 // attach output storage to keyvault